 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-Easy four ingredient no-bake Easter nests topped with your favourite Easter chocolates!
+Easy six ingredient no-bake Easter nests topped with your favourite Easter chocolates!

 Let’s just say, that this is a recipe that pretty much everyone has already made, but I thought I would post ‘my version’ anyway.
 I realise I have been blogging for five years, but here we are!
 It’s one of the most highly requested easter bakes in a long time.

 SO… this is one of the best things you can ever eat as a kid, and even though I am 27 years old at the time of writing this, I am still just as happy when I get to eat one (or five).
 They’re epic.
 Honestly, one of the best!

 Most of the time when you are younger, you just use chocolate and shredded wheat (or occasionally other cereals such as cornflakes, or Rice Krispies).
 It’s simple, and it’s easy.
 I tend to use eight shredded wheat in this, which is about 180g of the large/regular shredded wheat.

 Since I was little, I used to make a cornflake cake (or my cornflake and Malteser rocky road) that was literally this mixture, but with cornflakes, in a cake tin and sliced.
 Something about the mix of chocolate, syrup and butter makes a wonderful treat.

 I use this recipe in basically all of my rocky roads and tiffins, just with slight variations of chocolate or the measurements of the ingredients.
 The reason I love it is that the recipe is softer than just chocolate on its own.